 Types of Truck Wrecks

-Truck accidents tend to cause more severe injuries and fatalities because of trucks’ large size and heavy weight.
+Truck accidents tend to cause more severe injuries and fatalities because of trucks’ large size and their heavy weight.
 However, trucks are also higher off the ground than many of the compact and subcompact passenger vehicles.

 If a truck stops fast while you tailgate it, you could find yourself under the truck.
 Most trucks have a bar across the back to prevent smaller vehicles from going under the truck.
 However, that bar could go through the windshield in some subcompact cars or low riders.